 Given all this, take time to ask yourself the following questions:

 What potential obstacles could stand in my way?

 How could they delay or hinder my progress?

 What must I do to successfully work through these obstacles?

 Resources can come in the form of tools, skills and/or knowledge that you can use to make progress.
-For instance, you may need to take a little time to learn a new skills or to acquire some helpful knowledge that will allow you to successfully work through a particular situation.
+For instance, you may need to take a little time to learn a new skill or to acquire some helpful knowledge that will allow you to successfully work through a particular situation.
 Alternatively, there may be some tools that you can gain access to that you can use to overcome your challenge.

 Every obstacle you face is nothing more but a problem that you can work through with the right resources and the mental resourcefulness to pull it off.

 Understanding what’s needed and required in advance can help you plan ahead for what’s to come.
 Ask yourself:

 What resources do I currently have that can help me achieve this goal?